AkashZala/Strangers-Things/README.md

 - [x] A user should be able to navigate to a **most expensive post** page which shows the post with the highest price.
 - [x] Prices which are not numbers, should be displayed correctly.
 - [x] A user should see some content on the about us page.

-- [/] A user should be able to navigate to a contact us page.
+- [x] A user should be able to navigate to a contact us page.

-- [] A user should be able to view the site on mobile device.
+- [x] A user should be able to view the site on mobile device.
-- [] The site should be deployed
+- [x] The site should be deployed